Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 The Lafayette metro tells a specific economic story.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 On the housing front, this is a housing market where the American Dream of owning a home is still financially realistic.
-For start a food truck, the practical upshot is a price-competitive market where providers work harder for each customer.
+For start a food truck, the practical upshot is a price-competitive market where local businesses work harder for each customer.
 That local reality is more useful than any national statistic.

 What Matters Most